UKCloud/documentation/articles/azure/azs-faq.md

 ### What tools can I use to manage my service?

-You can use many common DevOps tools, such as ARM, Ansible and PowerShell, to interface with UKCloud for Microsoft Azure.
+You can use many common DevOps tools, such as ARM, Ansible, Terraform and PowerShell, to interface with UKCloud for Microsoft Azure.
 UKCloud for Microsoft Azure also provides a User Interface (UI) to manage the infrastructure via a browser with the same experience as Azure Public Cloud.

 ### How long will it take to provision the service?